-Back in the 1950's the chemical process of ensiling detoxified the biomass from pesticides making it safe to feed.
-Unless the same biological process the Egyptians used 3,000 years ago has changed, lawn clippings that have been sprayed with the different variations of 2,4-D formulations are predisposed to the same outcome as our traditional agricultural crops (corn, alfalfa) after they too, have undergone the ensiling process.
+Back in the 1950's the chemical process of ensiling was found to detoxify the biomass from pesticides, making it safe to feed.
+Unless the same biological process the Egyptians used 3,000 years ago has changed, grass clippings that have been sprayed with the different variations of turf type grass herbicides, fungicides, insecticides, etc are still predisposed to the same outcome as our traditional agricultural crops (corn, alfalfa, pasture grasses) after they too, have undergone the ensiling process.

 Plants suitable for silage production include tree leaves, barley, all turf type grasses like Bermuda grass, St. Augustine, Centipede, Rye, bluegrass, wheat, coastal Bermuda, oat grass, alfalfa, pasture grasses, corn, wheat, peas, Sudan grass, millet, sorghum, lambs quarter, wild oats, sweet clover, red clover, canola, fescue's and almost all other fodder types can be turned into livestock silage.
 And trust me when I say, rarely are agricultural crops 100% free from fertilizer or pesticide residue prior to ensiling!
 But then again, Ensiling makes the feed safe